 However, these days chatbots are more than just a target for teens practicing the new curse words they recently learned.
 They can be the robotic army you’ve always dreamed of but never dared to ask your mother for.
 It’s basically a computer program created to simulate a conversation with real human users using AI.
 Sounds like something from the future, but chatbots are already present on planet earth!
 When creating a stunning Wix website, adding this chatbot app is a great start, but you can really take things to the next level on social media.
 Not so long ago, Facebook launched a new messenger bot tool that allows pages to automatically engage with users while offering 24/7 support & sales services through Facebook Messenger.
 Want to control this power and generate your own customer service terminator?
 Read on.

 Chatbots are much more than just a cute gimmick.
-If you’re asking yourself if it’s really worth the effort, think about the time you or your customer support representatives spend every single day answering simple queries.
+If you’re asking yourself if it’s really worth the effort, think about the time you or your customer support representatives spend every single day answering simple queries without an efficient help desk software.
 You know, the ones that could have been solved with a quick visit to the FAQ section of your website?
 Taking this burden off your shoulders and having a bot handle support conversations will free up your staff’s time to focus on more complex issues.

 Thought that was pretty much the only good reason to have a chatbot?
 Think again.
 Let’s say you run an online music store, suggesting albums to customers based on their previous purchases and preferences.
 You can kick things up a notch with the help of a Facebook Messenger bot who can perform quick data analyses and offer product and service recommendations.
 And if your bot’s dialogue includes enticing CTAs like, “Book Now” or “Order This Item,” you’ll surely benefit.